Local laws and customs

 His Majesty The Sultan and other members of the Bruneian Royal Family are highly revered and public criticism of them would cause great offence.

 Adultery (involving a Muslim) and close proximity between the sexes is deemed an offence under Bruneian Law and may attract a fine, imprisonment or both.
 In some circumstances, it may also attract corporal punishment.
-Under the new Sharia criminal code it is also an offence for any person who consumes any food, drink or tobacco in public during the fasting hours of Ramadan.
+Under the Sharia code it’s also an offence for any person to consume food, drink or tobacco in public during the fasting hours of Ramadan.
 You could be fined up to B$4,000 and/or imprisoned for up to 1 year.

 The sale of alcohol in Brunei is prohibited.
 Non-Muslims over 17 years of age may import duty free two bottles of wine or spirits and twelve cans of beer on entry into Brunei, but must declare them to the customs authorities on arrival and consume them in private.
 There must be at least a 48-hour gap between each import.
 Keep the customs slip in case of inspection.
 A list of other prohibited and restricted items is available on the Royal Customs and Excise Department’s website.